 If the filling was large or there is new decay, there might not be enough strong and healthy enamel remaining for your dentist to apply a new filling.
 One of the most effective ways to treat a problem like this is to replace all of the tooth enamel with a dental crown

 Your dentist will start by examining the tooth and taking some X-rays.
 It’s important to make sure the sensitive internal structures of the tooth are healthy.
-If new decay has compromised the pulp or root of the tooth, he might need to perform a root canal.
+If new decay has compromised the pulp or root of the tooth, they might need to perform a root canal.

 Your dentist will then numb the area with Novocain before using a drill to remove all remaining tooth enamel.
 This leaves behind a small post called an abutment, which will eventually anchor your new crown.